BIDS-numpy/numpy-paper/letters/editor-response.md

 Dear Federico,

 Thanks again for the careful review and helpful suggestions from you and the referees.
-We are very happy that you offered to publish our review article open access under a CC-BY 4.0 license, at no charge.
+We are delighted that you offered to publish our review article under a CC-BY 4.0 license and at no charge.

 Per your request, we revised our review to address the referees and to ensure that it is in Nature style throughout.
 Specifically: